elizabeth-billings/notes/linux/command_line.md

+# Unix Philosophy (by Peter H. Salus, inspired by Doug McIlroy)
+ - Write programs that do one thing and do it well.
+ - Write programs to work together.
+ - Write programs to handle text streams, because that is a universal interface.

 # Terminal
 A **terminal** (or more specifically, a **terminal emulator**) is the program you type commands into and that renders text on your screen.